 03 of 05

 Genever is Dutch-style gin, with a higher content of malt and a unique, almost whisky-like flavor.
-Genever is still limited in the United States, but luckily, Bols Genever is readily available and it remains on of the leading brands of this style.
+Genever was once limited in the United States, but brands like Bols Genever have brought it back.

 If you enjoy a full-bodied, rich gin with a balance of botanicals, genever is a perfect choice.
 You will find it a completely different experience than many dry gins you may be used to.